In Esther Forbes's Johnny Tremain, 1944 Newbery Medal winner and another favorite middle-school reading assignment, Rab dies at the end.

 Hesh: Sorry, boy.
 Your job's done.
 You're going with Merrick.

 In Portal riffs on this trope by insinuating that you develop an emotional attachment to a "companion cube" that you need to carry around to solve a level's puzzle.
 GlaDOS tells you that the companion cube does not actually love you, and ultimately requires you to "euthanize" it at the end of the level.
 She then chides you for cruelty by being so quick to destroy your only companion.
-Graffiti from other test subjects include tearful epitaphs to their own companion cubes.
+Graffiti from Doug Rattmann includes tearful epitaphs to his own companion cube.
 This was all added after the designers noticed that testers were reluctant to destroy their cubes.
 The only reason the cubes were marked as special to begin with was to let players know that they'd need them throughout the level.
 Ultimately Portal 2 has a callback when at the end of the game, your scorched companion cube is kicked out the test facility door along with you.

 Fable II has your sister in the beginning of the game and your dog at the end.
 With the right DLC, you can resurrect your dog.